teknopaul/mod_upload/README.md

 mod_jsonindex is based on Core Apache code for mod_index so the same Apache 2 license applies to the code.
 The original authors are, Rob McCool and Martin Pool they deserve the credit any bugs are mine.

-mod_upload is GPL3, thats right the "viral" one that scares Micro$oft and 0racle, thus you must be open with patches.
-I don't want your money honey, I just want your pull request.
+mod_upload is GPL3.

+P.S.
+If you just need JSON indexes, nginx has this built in.